ABOUT LSAMP

 Requirements

-• Students must be enrolled in one of the 11 CUNY Colleges that are members of NYC LSAMP
+Students must be enrolled in one of the 11 CUNY Colleges that are partners of NYC LSAMP

-• Students must have participated and successfully completed Intro to STEM Research seminar (or their campus equivalent)
+Students must have participated and successfully completed, or be currently participating in the Intro to STEM Research seminar (or their campus equivalent)

 Eligibility